zstenger93/scop/README.md

 ## .mtl Files

 Material files (.mtl) contain values essential for material and lighting calculations in the rendering process.
-While a single object can have multiple texture files with different material attributes, this project currently supports handling one texture file per object.
+While a single object can have multiple texture files with different material attributes, this project currently supports handling one texture file and settings per object.

 ## Input Handling